 What it means

-After the new rules take effect, the Day Two test will mark the end of their Covid travel requirements, assuming it comes back negative.
+For fully vaccinated travellers, the Day Two test marks the end of their Covid travel requirements, assuming it comes back negative.

 It is important to note that for test and quarantine purposes, the day of arrival is counted as Day Zero.
 The following day is Day One, the day after that Day Two, and so on.